 Resisting arrest is one of the most common misdemeanor offenses charged in the state of Illinois.
 Most arrested for this offense are initially approached by the police for some other type of conduct.
 For instance, police might be responding to an assault complaint.
 When the officer attempts to arrest someone and they refuse to put their hands behind their back or run away, they can be charged with resisting arrest.

-The crime of “resisting or obstructing a peace officer, firefighter, or correctional institution employee” is defined in 720 ILCS 5/31-1.
-Under the statute, an individual commits the crime of resisting arrest if they knowingly resist or obstruct the performance by a peace officer, firefighter, or correctional institution employee of any authorized act within his or her official capacity.
+The criminal charge of “resisting or obstructing a peace officer, firefighter, or correctional institution employee” is defined under 720 ILCS 5/31-1.
+Under the statute, an individual commits the crime of resisting arrest if they knowingly obstruct the performance by a peace officer, firefighter, or correctional institution employee of any authorized act within his or her official capacity.

 The statute further defines correctional institution employee as essentially any person employed to supervise and control inmates, whether they be in jail or awaiting a bail setting.
 Firefighters include anyone employed by the Office of the State Fire Marshal to conduct arson investigations.